English Royal Renaissance: 3 Days in London Itinerary

 TRANSPORTATION: London Bridge → Charing Cross via Southeastern Railway towards London Charing Cross (8 min, 2 stops, £3.70)

-Your first day exploring London wouldn’t be complete without seeing a show in the West End!
-The bustling hotspot of theatrical entertainment in London since the 19th century, the West End rivals New York’s Broadway with its high-quality productions.
+Your first day exploring London wouldn’t be complete without a show in the West End!
+The bustling hotspot of English theatrical entertainment since the 19th century, these high-quality productions rival New York’s Broadway.

-Iconic theaters like the Royal Opera House, the London Palladium, and the Lyceum Theatre contribute to its reputation as a cultural hub for live entertainment, but I opted to watch a modern retelling of classic British history from within the Vaudeville Theatre.
+Iconic theaters like the Royal Opera House, London Palladium, and Lyceum Theatre contribute to its reputation as a cultural hub for live entertainment, but I opted to watch a modern retelling of classic British history inside the Vaudeville Theatre.

-As a nightcap to your quintessentially British day, there’s no better musical to see than Six.
-This show follows the lives of the six Tudor wives of Henry VIII, who banded together to form a fictional pop girl group, the Ladies in Waiting.
-Each wife, from Catherine of Aragon to Catherine Parr, takes the stage to lament about suffering under the imposition of their infamous ex-husband to determine who should be the group’s lead singer.
+As a nightcap to your quintessentially British day, there’s no better inventive musical to see than Six.
+This energetic score follows the lives of the six Tudor wives of Henry VIII who banded together to form a fictional pop girl group—the Ladies in Waiting.
+Each wife, from Catherine of Aragon to Catherine Parr, takes the stage to lament about suffering under the imposition of their infamous ex-husband while determining who should be the lead singer.

-You’ll hear stories of love and loss, betrayal and female empowerment, and you’ll surely leave with the catchy chorus “Divorced, Beheaded, Died: Divorced, Beheaded, Survived!” stuck in your head.
-I absolutely adored Six and walked out of the theatre with extra pep in my step from the inventive musical’s energetic score and strong female focus!
+Hear stories of love and loss, betrayal and female empowerment, and you’ll surely leave with the catchy chorus “Divorced, Beheaded, Died: Divorced, Beheaded, Survived!” stuck in your head.

 Day 2